jgm/pandoc/CONTRIBUTING.md

   - `Text.Pandoc.PDF` contains functions for producing a PDF from a LaTeX source.
-  - `Text.Pandoc.Parsing` contains parsing functions used in multiple readers.
-  - `Text.Pandoc.Pretty` is a pretty-printing library specialized to the needs of pandoc.
+  - `Text.Pandoc.Parsing` contains parsing functions used in multiple readers. the needs of pandoc.
   - `Text.Pandoc.SelfContained` contains functions for making an HTML file "self-contained," by importing remotely linked images, CSS,